metaborg/nabl/renaming.java/README.md

-NaBL2 & Statix -- Java Components
+Renaming -- Java Components
 ========================

-The project contains the Java primitives used by both Statix & NaBL2.
+The project contains the Java primitives used for the language-parametric renaming implementation.